AdobeDocs/campaign-classic.en/help/platform/using/specific-configuration-database.md

     sudo ACCEPT_EULA=Y apt-get install msodbcsql
     ```

 1. You now need to install mssql-tools with the following commands.
-Mssq-tools are needed to use the bulk copy program (bcp) utility and to run queries.
+Mssq-tools are needed to use the bulk copy program (or BCP) utility and to run queries.

     ```
     sudo ACCEPT_EULA=Y apt-get install mssql-tools